deven-org/telemetry-functions/doc/ARCHITECTURE.md

 - workflow_job

 More details about when each webhook event occurs, together with a detailed list of all metrics they trigger, see [METRICS.md](./METRICS.md).

+### Adding a Webhook to a Project

+In order to add a webhook to collect data of a project a new webhook has to be created within the Github organization or within a specific Github repository.

+The trigger events should be selected individually to avoid unnecessary traffic.
+The currently used events are named:

+- Branch or tag creation
+- Check suites
+- Deployments
+- Pull requests
+- Workflow jobs